goschtl/zope/zdgbook/trunk/source/ComponentsAndInterfaces.rst

 Interfaces solve a number of problems that arise while developing large systems with lots of developers.

-o Developers waste a lot of time looking at the source code of your system to figure out how objects work.
+- Developers waste a lot of time looking at the source code of your system to figure out how objects work.
 This is even worse if someone else has already wasted their time doing the same thing.

-o Developers who are new to your system may misunderstand how your object works, causing, and possibly propagating, usage errors.
+- Developers who are new to your system may misunderstand how your object works, causing, and possibly propagating, usage errors.

-o Because an object's interface is inferred from the source, developers may end up using methods and attributes that are meant for "internal use only".
+- Because an object's interface is inferred from the source, developers may end up using methods and attributes that are meant for "internal use only".

-o Code inspection can be hard, and very discouraging to novice programmers trying to understand code written by gurus.
+- Code inspection can be hard, and very discouraging to novice programmers trying to understand code written by gurus.

 Interfaces try to solve these problems by providing a way for you to